Dgame/blog/content/php8-attributes/index.md

 ```
 <small>Of course we could smash those attributes in one long statement</small>

-I often thought about implementing it in such way in PHP, but each time I instantly discarded that idea as soon as it came to my mind.
+I often thought about implementing it the same way in PHP, but each time I instantly discarded that idea as soon as it came to my mind.
 That's because prior to PHP 8 you had to use doc-comments.
 And parsing them or even relying on such a textual structure was just painful.
 But now, with attributes in php 8?
 Worth considering!
 Let's see how we _could_ translate this to modern PHP:

 ```php
 <?php